Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Non-relativistic velocity bounds

 \section{Non-relativistic velocity bounds}

+Some of the discussion in the preceding Sections might seem a bit artificial inasmuch as the actual physics may be concerned.
+We next explicitly put our formalism to real use in order to arrive at concrete bounds on various physical quantities.
 In this Section, we will improve and expand on a derivation provided in \cite{bound} on how quickly particles may move in thermal equilibrium of a non-relativistic system.
-Our result of Eq. (\ref{vbound12}) implies a bound suggested and extensively empirically tested by \cite{melting-speed} for the particular case of a solid in which atomic displacements are bounded.
+Our result of Eq. (\ref{vbound12}) implies a bound suggested and extensively empirically tested by \cite{melting-speed} for the particular case of a solid in which atomic displacements are bounded (satisfying the Lindemann bound \cite{Lindemann}).

-We now consider a system of non-relativistic particle of mass $m$ in $d$ spatial dimensions.
-In order to derive the velocity bound, we will choose $Q^{H}_{i}=r_{i \ell}$ to be the position coordinate for any fixed arbitrary Cartesian label $\ell=1,2, \ldots, d$ and particle index $i=1,2, \ldots, N_{\Lambda}$.
-In the absence of magnetic fields, the Hamiltonian is a sum of kinetic and potential terms, $H_{\Lambda}=K+V$ with the potential energy $V=V\left(\left\{\bf{r}_{i}\right\}\right)$ depending on spatial coordinates (and thus commuting with $Q^H_i$).
-There is only a single term in the Hamiltonian $H_{\Lambda}$ that does not commute with $Q^H_i$, namely,
+We consider a system of non-relativistic particles of mass $m$ in $d$ spatial dimensions interacting via general ({\it not necessarily two-particle nor local}) position dependent forces.
+In order to derive the velocity bound, we will choose $Q_{i}=r_{i \ell}$ to be the position coordinate for any fixed arbitrary Cartesian label $\ell=1,2, \ldots, d$ and particle index $i=1,2, \ldots, N_{\Lambda}$.
+In the absence of magnetic fields, the Hamiltonian is a sum of kinetic and potential terms, $H_{\Lambda}=K+V$ with the potential energy $V=V\left(\left\{{\bf r}_{i}\right\}\right)$ being a general function depending on spatial coordinates (and thus commuting with $Q_i$).
+There is only {\it a single} term in the Hamiltonian $H_{\Lambda}$ that does not commute with $Q^H_i$, namely,